 Related Post: Honey Bee Removal: Information on Africanized Honey Bees

 North America has more than 4,000 different native bee species.
 Very few, if any of them, produce honey.
 Real honey bees — Apis mellifera — are European imports that came to America in a boat in 1622.
 Honey bees themselves have 24 varieties.
 Italian honey bees are the most docile, while Africanized honey bees are the most aggressive.
 Honey bees are usually domesticated and live in hives controlled by beekeepers.
 However, you may need honey bee removal if a swarm makes a home in your attic or a favorite tree.

 Mining bees, or miner bees, live underground.
 You might see these bees enter and exit their nest from a tiny hole in the ground.
 Most species are active above ground for just a few weeks out of the year.
 Of the 20,000 bee species in the world, most of them, around 70%, live underground.
 Miners come in various colors, such as red or green, beyond just yellow and black.
-Consider honey bee removal if you see dozens of miner bees coming in and out of the ground, especially if you have outdoor pets or loved ones with allergies to bee stings.
+Consider honey bee removal if you see dozens of miner bees coming in and out of the ground, especially if you have outdoor four-legged family members or loved ones with allergies to bee stings.